 As students are caught being good, the class is rewarded with a puzzle piece.
 Students “win” when all puzzle pieces are awarded, and the picture is complete.
 You can also use this method to reward specific behaviors.

 In the picture below, I’ve used a variety of autumn and Halloween photos as examples.

 I’m a huge fan of free, “no-frills” rewards – like a few extra minutes of i-pad/computer time or recess, reading a favorite book, working on assignments sitting in the rolly chair or bean bag chair, etc.

 Sometimes, however, I like to use small, tangible rewards for something different.
-Holiday time is a great time for this because you can get large amounts of holiday erasers, pencils, and knick-knacks pretty inexpensively.
-I often hand out small holiday erasers, pencils, stickers, chocolate kisses, little plastic party favors, notepads, necklaces or rings, etc.
+Holiday time is an excellent time for this because you can get large amounts of holiday erasers, pencils, and knick-knacks pretty inexpensively.
+So I often hand out small holiday erasers, pencils, stickers, chocolate kisses, little plastic party favors, notepads, necklaces or rings, etc.

 I want my students to be motivated to push themselves and do the right thing just because it’s the right thing to do – BUT – there are certainly days when little incentives like stickers and candies can be lifesavers for frazzled teachers.

 Tip #6: Brain Breaks